ramiy/wordpress-comments-plugin/readme.txt

 = As a developer, how can I extend the plugin? =

 The plugin supports many hooks.
 Developers can use them to modify the default behavior.
-You can add elements to the comments and the recirculation template, alter required capabilities to display admin settings, change the value of each data attribute in the embed code, and more.
+You can add elements to comments / recirculation / siderail template, you can alter required capabilities to display admin settings, change the value of each data attribute in the embed code, and much more.

 = My question wasn’t answered here.
 Where can I get further support? =